Menu

 Home Learning

-Reading - Make sure that you are reading at least five times during the week and getting your reading record signed.
+Reading: Ensure that you are reading at least five times during the week and getting your reading record signed to show this.

 Next week: